-The Group's principal financial instruments, other than derivatives and equity investments, comprise bank loans, finance leases, other interest-bearing loans and cash and short-term deposits.
+The Group's principal financial instruments, other than equity investments, comprise finance lease receivables, other interest-bearing loans and cash and short-term deposits.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables and trade and bills payables, which arise directly from its operations.

-The main risks arising from the Group's financial instruments are credit risk, interest rate risk, foreign currency risk and liquidity risk.
+The main risks arising from the Group's financial instruments are credit risk, interest rate risk, foreign currency risk, liquidity risk and equity price risk.
 The board of directors reviews and agrees policies for managing each of these risks and they are summarised below.
-The Group's accounting policies in relation to derivatives are set out in note 2.4 to the financial statements.